 The Office Assistant Certificate is a credit program for students who need intensive short-term preparation for office employment.
-Credit earned in the program can also be applied to the Office Technology certificate program and the Office Administration degree program.
+Credit earned in the

-The Office Technology Certificate is a credit program that offers the following five tracks and prepares students for office employment using the latest techniques and computer technology.
+The Office Technology certificate program offers five tracks and prepares students for office employment using the latest techniques and computer technology.